Mastrom10/SpeedTestGamer/README.md

   * `uint32_t server_id` – identifier of the server.
   * `uint32_t tick_ms` – tick interval that will actually be used.
 Multiple `Sync`
     messages are sent so the client can pick the one with the smallest round-trip time to estimate the clock offset.
+The server continues to send a sync message every second while packets are transmitted so the client can refine the offset.
 * **Packet** (server ➜ client):
   * `uint32_t seq` – sequence number.
   * `uint64_t timestamp_ns` – server send timestamp in nanoseconds.